udezueoluomachi/ripplejs/README.md

 * The **rippleParentId** property takes a value of type => _string_ which specifies the id of the element to which the ripple effect is to be added.

-* The **height** and **width** properties takes a value of type => _number_ which specifies the height and width of the ripple effects in relation to that of the HTML element to which the ripple effect is to be added.
+* The **height** , **width** and the **time** properties takes a value of type => _number_.
+The width and height properties specifies the height and width of the ripple effects in relation to that of the HTML element to which the ripple effect is to be added.
+While the time property specifies the time in milliseconds for which ripple effect would be **animated**.
+  > Smaller times tend to provide better animations.

 * The **background** and **foreground** properties takes a values of type => _string_ which can be color values of any format e.g HEX , RGB , HSL , etc.